-If there is something that has caused current stress, we consciously or unconsciously try to deal with it problem-focused, or if that is not possible, we try to manage our reactions more cognitively, emotionally or behaviourally.
-Below are some elements that can contribute to problem-focused stress management, as well as how we can manage thoughts, emotions and when it comes to changing behaviours.
-Several of these parts can help activate the calming parasympathetic nervous system and thus support recovery.
+When we humans have been through serious events, we consciously or unconsciously try to deal with the same problem-oriented.
+If that is not possible, we try to manage our reactions more cognitively, emotionally or behaviourally.
+Below are several examples of how you can individually manage your reactions.
+First, three unhelpful ways to deal with the experiences are described.
+It then lists several different ways that can instead help strengthen recovery, such as problem-oriented stress management, as well as how we can deal with thoughts, emotions and when it comes to changing behaviour.
+Several of these parts may help activate the calming parasympathetic nervous system and thus support recovery.